-The Annual School Report is sent out to parents towards the end of the Summer Term.
+The End of Year School Report is sent out to parents towards the end of the Summer Term.
 This report includes:

-- Comments on a pupil's progress in English, Math and Science - National descriptors of stage in Reading, Writing, Mathematics and Science. - Comments on pupil's personal and social development. - Attendance figures.

-• Arrangements for discussing the report with parents.
+- Comments on a pupil's progress in Reading, Writing, Mathematics and Science - Attainment descriptors across all domains. - A numerical indication of attitude to learning across all domains - Comments on pupil's personal and social development. - Attendance figures. - Arrangements for discussing the report with parents.